Pages

 Various types of relay games and contests were enjoyed.
 Mr. Robert H. Atkinson received the prize for the Baby Bottle Contest.
 The participants of the Bubble Gum Blowing Contest were divided into three groups.
 In the beginners' group, the prizes were won by Sammy Johnson and Peggy Scarce.
 Awards for the middle-aged group were presented to Dean Vickers and Joyce Garrett, while those for the grown-ups were won by Pearl Ledford and Sambo Knight.

 During the evening, two cake walks were held.
-In the children's group, Madge Robinson and Max Vickers were the two fortunate ones to draw the (Con't. on page 2, col. 3) --------------------------------------- SOUTHERN COUNTRY IS GOOD CUSTOMER
+In the children's group, Madge Robinson and Max Vickers were the two fortunate ones to draw the (Con`t. on page 2, col. 3) --------------------------------------- SOUTHERN COUNTRY IS GOOD CUSTOMER

-To many Americans, the name Panama suggests only the famous Canal, and the Canal Zone lying adhacent thereto.
+To many Americans, the name Panama suggests only the famous Canal, and the Canal Zone lying adjacent thereto.
 Actually, however, Panama is an independent, busy and progressive republic, and one of our steady customers, the Middle America Information Bureau reports.
-At a recent meeting of the Pan-American Society held in New York to honor Panamanian Ambassador Dr. Joaquin Jone Vallarino, a director of the Society, Otoo Schoenrich stated that Panama buys some 95% of its total imports from us, and sells us 67% of its exports.
+At a recent meeting of the Pan-American Society held in New York to honor Panamanian Ambassador Dr. Joaquin Jone Vallarino, a director of the Society, Otto Schoenrich stated that Panama buys some 95% of its total imports from us, and sells us 67% of its exports.
 Most of these exports are agricultural in nature, but do not compete with our agricultural products.

 The strongest commercial ties, therefore, exist between two republics.
 The development of Panama as a free port and distribution center, and the stimulation of the North American tourist trade will, in the future, bring our two peoples even closer together, Dr. Vallarino believes.